telosnetwork/rng-oracle-bridge/README.md

 ## 3. START THE NATIVE LISTENER

-Still from the `native` directory, use `pm2` to start the listener script:
+From the `native` directory, use `pm2` to start the listener script:

 ## 4. MAKE A REQUEST !